oemof/tespy/README.rst

 Documentation
 =============

-You can find the full documentation at `readthedocs insert correct link here <http://oemof.readthedocs.org>`_.
-Use the `project site insert correct link here <http://readthedocs.org/projects/oemof>`_ of readthedocs to choose the version of the documentation.
-Go to the `download page insert correct link here <http://readthedocs.org/projects/oemof/downloads/>`_ to download different versions and formats (pdf, html, epub) of the documentation.
+You can find the full documentation at `readthedocs <http://tespy.readthedocs.org>`_.
+Use the `project site <http://readthedocs.org/projects/tespy>`_ of readthedocs to choose the version of the documentation.
+Go to the `download page <http://readthedocs.org/projects/tespy/downloads/>`_ to download different versions and formats (pdf, html, epub) of the documentation.
+Currently, only the dev branch is available.

 To get the latest news visit and follow our `website <https://www.oemof.org>`_.